 Amazon DynamoDB-compatible API

-Why ScyllaDB is a Excellent DynamoDB Alternative
+Why ScyllaDB is an Excellent DynamoDB Alternative

 2. Performance: ScyllaDB provides far better and more consistent performance than DynamoDB, with extremely low latencies and better handling of hot partitions, and no read or write limitations based on provisioned cost.
-While DynamoDB offers throughput guarantees, its latencies, especially long-tail p99 latencies, suffer in comparison to ScyllaDB.
+While DynamoDB offers throughput guarantees, its latencies, especially p99 latencies, suffer in comparison to ScyllaDB.
 That’s because ScyllaDB is designed around asynchronous communications and a “shared nothing” architecture, allowing it to take full advantage of underlying modern multi-core, multi-CPU NUMA hardware.
 While both DynamoDB and ScyllaDB have the capability to scale, we believe in giving you the most efficient performance possible, getting the highest utility of the underlying infrastructure you’re running on.

-4. Openness: Unlike DynamoDB, ScyllaDB Open Source NoSQL allows users to review the source code and any known defects, and in return can add their own contributions to the project.
+5. Openness: Unlike DynamoDB, ScyllaDB Open Source NoSQL allows users to review the source code and any known defects, and in return can add their own contributions to the project.
 Operationally, ScyllaDB can run on any suitable server cluster regardless of location (on-premises, in any private or public cloud, or on our own DBaaS, ScyllaDB Cloud) or deployment method (bare metal, containerized, virtualized, or deployed in pods via Kubernetes).
 This contributes to the user’s lower TCO by allowing deployment flexibility in line with their existing operations.
 ScyllaDB also uses popular open source projects for its monitoring stack (Grafana, Prometheus) making it easy to use in or out of AWS, or to integrate to a 3rd party monitoring system like DataDog.

 ScyllaDB as a Platform for a DynamoDB-compatible API

+Due to their different data access methods, switching between ScyllaDB and DynamoDB had been non-trivial to users.
+That’s because ScyllaDB initially used the Cassandra Query Language (CQL), which is syntactically akin to Structured Query Language (SQL), while DynamoDB data types require Javascript Object Notation (JSON) format for queries.
+(Learn more about the differences here.)
 Based on ScyllaDB’s extensive experience in making API-compatible databases, a design principle for this project was that no Amazon DynamoDB API calls should need to be altered from the developer’s perspective.
 Instead, the database system needs to accept input from the client application in DynamoDB-compatible API format, and transparently translate it into appropriate calls to the underlying database.
+Resultant data from queries would also need to be returned to users in the DynamoDB-compatible format.
+All users need to do is deploy ScyllaDB, enable our DynamoDB-compatible API in scylla.yaml, and then point their current DynamoDB client applications to the ScyllaDB cluster.
+Additionally, we offer ScyllaDB Migrator, an Apache Spark™-based streaming solution for DynamoDB data migration into ScyllaDB.

-The Current Status of ScyllaDB’s DynamoDB-Compatible API, Alternator
+Using ScyllaDB’s DynamoDB-Compatible API, Alternator

 DynamoDB-compatible API on ScyllaDB Cloud — Our Managed Cloud Service